The Way It Was: Wait for the Call to Come in

 The challenge with PastorSearch is that it tends to yield a very large number of candidate names.
 Reading through those profiles can be an onerous task all by itself.
 Then contacting preferred candidates can be a discouraging process for search committees.
 Many of the pastors they contact will inform them they are not open to a call.
 Many pastors will not reply at all.

 If you are at all open to a call, make sure you have updated your profile.
 An updated profile is one of the clearest clues to a church that you are, at least, open to a conversation.

 If you are not open to a call, but are contacted by a search committee, please be a decent human being.
 It is not that hard to write a note back to the search committee that says, “Thank you for reaching out to me.
 I regret to inform you that I am not open to a call to your church at this time.
 May God bless you and your church as you search for your next pastor.”
 (You can even copy and paste this gem of a response!)
 Even that level of kindness will go a long way to mitigate the frustration search committees often encounter.
 Remember that virtually every search committee is composed of volunteers trying their best to serve their church during a time of disruption and transition.

 3. The Network

 PastorSearch can be a bit of an unwieldy tool, given that it provides so many names.
 That’s why the denomination offers another tool to support pastors and search committees.
-The Network is a denominationally-supported website which, in addition to providing a trove of helpful ministry content and resources, has a kind of classifieds section.
+The Network is a denominationally-supported website which, in addition to providing a trove of helpful ministry content and resources on topics like How to Interview a Church, When to Tell Your Church about a Call, and how to reduce the need for a three week response to call, also has a kind of classifieds section.
 The "Church Positions" page is the single best place for pastors to find out what opportunities are available to them.
 You can even subscribe to receive every new posting.